clivemjeffery/dillyfiles/roofing-in-sketchup.md

 3. Pull up to make the roof the right height.
 Lock to the blue axis by holding down the up-arrow key.

 ## Hipped with a Ridge
 Hipped roofs that come to a point at the apex (or top) are not common.
-It is much more usual to see buildings with h
+It is much more usual to see buildings with a horizontal ridge along the centreline of the roof.